Furyk gets core of Ryder Cup team, and obvious pick in Woods

 Woods, who started the year with zero points, moved from No. 20 to No. 11 on the strength of his tie for sixth at the British Open, where he briefly led during the final round, and his runner-up at Bellerive.

-Furyk was not willing to say what appears certain for everyone else: Woods will be in France for the Sept.
-28-30 matches with golf clubs.
+Furyk was not willing to say what appears certain for everyone else: Woods will be in France with golf clubs for the Sept.
+28-30 matches.

 “We want the players who are going to help us be successful,” Furyk said.
 “He’s playing very well.
 I think there’s a lot of folks out there who probably think he can help us.
 Really, what we wanted to talk about today was the top eight players.
 I realize Tiger is a story.
 I realize he’s playing very well, and I’m excited to see that.”